5irc-project/MusicService/README.md

 Add constructor for Track & other DTOs for easier testing ? (see every test) Add mapping from Tracks to TrackWithGenresDTO for Genres ? (see test TrackController, PostTrackWithGenres_ReturnsOk);
-Add mapping from TrackWithGenresDTO to TrackDTO ? (see GetTrack_ReturnsOk) Can't test cascade deletes, not supported InMemory (or mock) Return message that states what happened when adding / removing genres ? (yes) Make Name value for Genre / Kind nullable maybe, it's annoying otherwise (dunno)
+Add mapping from TrackWithGenresDTO to TrackDTO ? (see GetTrack_ReturnsOk) Can't test cascade deletes, not supported InMemory (or mock), and also apprently can't test foreign keys ?
+Return message that states what happened when adding / removing genres ? (yes) Make Name value for Genre / Kind nullable maybe, it's annoying otherwise (dunno) Add Check for user with playlist